U.S. Justice Department hiring compliance expert

-NEW YORK (Reuters) - The U.S. Department of Justice is in the process of hiring a compliance expert to help evaluate whether to charge corporations that fail to detect and prevent wrongdoing by employees, a top department official said on Thursday.
+NEW YORK, July 30 (Reuters) - The U.S. Department of Justice is in the process of hiring a compliance expert to help evaluate whether to charge corporations that fail to detect and prevent wrongdoing by employees, a top department official said on Thursday.

 A former prosecutor has been offered the job and is undergoing background checks, Andrew Weissman, who heads the fraud section of the agency’s Criminal Division, said in an interview.